solangegueiros/rsk-tutorials/en/tokens/create-a-token.md

----
-layout: rsk
-title: Create your first token
+# Create your first token

-tags: tutorial, rsk, token, openzeppelin, erc20, truffle
-description: "How to create a token with less than 10 lines of code, using Truffle and Open Zeppelin smart contracts at RSK testnet"
+How to create a token with less than 10 lines of code, using Truffle and Open Zeppelin smart contracts at RSK testnet
----

 In this tutorial I will show you step-by-step how to create a token with less than 10 lines of code, using Truffle plus Open Zeppelin smart contracts, and deploy it to the RSK testnet.